Mental Health Therapy in Cincinnati

 In Person

-Tiffonie Richmond is a Psychiatric Nurse Practitioner, providing online sessions.
-Services include therapy for children (0 - 10), teen & preteen (11 - 18), adults (18+), and seniors (65+).
-Tiffonie is in-network with insurance providers including Aetna, Anthem, and BlueCross BlueShield.
-Get in touch to see how therapy can fit your goals and schedule.
+Eating Recovery Center Ohio is a treatment center, offering both online and in-person sessions.
+Services include therapy for teen & preteen (11 - 18), adults (18+), and seniors (65+).
+They provide comprehensive mental health services to support individuals in their healing journey.
+Get in touch to see how their services can fit your goals and schedule.

 Sarah Headley